Barosepha/KDM-LR-Community-Parallel-Play-1/Inverse LY 2.2 Screaming Antelope Lvl 1 Showdown.md

 Movement to [6,3]

-Activate Survivor Corpes: 9, gain 1 Skull, 3 insanity, and 1 insanity for a friend!
+Activate Survivor Corpse: 9, gain 1 Skull, 3 insanity, and 1 insanity for a friend!
 The extra point will go to Steeple, sitting on 0 currently.

 Act ends